Skip to main content

 • Known minors: explicit AI disclosure, 3-hour break reminders, sexually explicit safeguards

-• Note: "known minor" is a knowledge trigger—no age verification required, but if you know (user disclosed, account settings, etc.), enhanced duties apply
+• Note: "known minor" is a knowledge trigger - no age verification required, but knowledge (user disclosure, account settings, etc.) triggers enhanced duties

 Jan 1, 2026